emanuelegiona/ns3-ext-process/manual/3-usage.md

     ```cpp
     Ptr<ExternalProcess> myExtProc = CreateObjectWithAttributes<ExternalProcess>(
-        "ProcessLauncher", StringValue("<path/to/executable>"),
-        "ProcessExtraArgs", StringValue("<optional CLI arguments to the executable>"),
-        "CrashOnFailure", BooleanValue(true),
-        "ThrottleWrites", MilliSeconds(0),
-        "ThrottleReads", MilliSeconds(0)
+    "Launcher", StringValue("<path/to/executable>"),                  // Mandatory (preferably an absolute path)
+    "CliArgs", StringValue("--attempts 10 --debug True"),   // Optional: CLI arguments for launcher script (depend on the executable)
+    "Port", UintegerValue(0),                               // Optional: default value (0) lets the OS pick a free port automatically
+    "Timeout", TimeValue(MilliSeconds(150)),                // Optional: enables timeout on socket operations (e.g. accept, write, read)
+    "Attempts", UintegerValue(10),                          // Optional: enables multiple attempts for socket operations (only if timeout is non-zero)
+    "TimedAccept", BooleanValue(true),                      // Optional: enables timeout on socket accept operations (see above, 'Attempts')
+    "TimedWrite", BooleanValue(true),                       // Optional: enables timeout on socket write operations (see above, 'Attempts')
+    "TimedRead", BooleanValue(true)                         // Optional: enables timeout on socket read operations (see above, 'Attempts')
     );
     ```

+    Explanation:

-    - ns-3 attribute `ProcessLauncher` is **mandatory** at the time of invoking `ExternalProcess::Create(void)`: it should contain the path to an existing executable file (_e.g._ bash script or similar).
+    - ns-3 attribute `Launcher` is **mandatory** at the time of invoking `ExternalProcess::Create(void)`: it should contain the path to an existing executable file (_e.g._ bash script or similar).

-    - ns-3 attribute `ProcessExtraArgs` is _optional_ and it represents a single string containing additional CLI arguments to the external process (_default:_ empty string -- not even passed to the executable).
+    - ns-3 attribute `CliArgs` is _optional_ and it represents a single string containing additional CLI arguments to the external process (_default:_ empty string).

-    - ns-3 attribute `CrashOnFailure` is _optional_ and it specifies whether to raise a fatal exception upon failure detection of the external process (_default:_ `true`).

-    - ns-3 attribute `ThrottleWrites` is _optional_ and it specifies whether and, eventually, the amount of time to wait between a `Read()` and a subsequent `Write()` (_default:_ 0 ms -- no throttling).

-    - ns-3 attribute `ThrottleReads` is _optional_ and it specifies whether and, eventually, the amount of time to wait between a `Write()` and a subsequent `Read()` (_default:_ 0 ms -- no throttling).

-        > Throttling may be useful whenever the external process in not able to stay on par with ns-3's speed in reading/writing from/to named pipes.
+        > The first argument passed to every executable is the TCP port used for communication (see below); the string hereby provided should contain arguments and their respective values considering that whitespace is used as a delimiter when splitting to tokens.

+        > _e.g._ the string `"--attempts 10 --debug True"` results in 4 additional tokens passed to the executable: `--attempts`, `10`, `--debug`, and `True`

-    - ns-3 attribute `ReadHangsTimeout` is _optional_ and it specifies whether and, eventually, the amount of time to consider a simulation hanged on an empty-read loop (_default:_ 0 ms -- no timeout).
+    - ns-3 attribute `Port` is _optional_ and it represents the port to use to accept communications via a TCP socket (_default:_ 0, _i.e._ allows the OS to pick a free port).

+        > This value is automatically passed as the **first parameter** to your executable.
+The external process is thus expected to set up a TCP client and connect to IP address `127.0.0.1:<Port>` or `localhost:<port>`.

+    - ns-3 attributes `TimedAccept`, `TimedWrite`, and `TimedRead` change the default behavior (_i.e._ blocking socket operations, also indefinitely) into a using a timeout and repeated attempts; respectively, they refer to socket's `accept()` (used in `ExternalProcess::Create()`), `write()`, and `read()`.

+    - ns-3 attributes `Timeout` and `Attempts` allow customization of socket operations using timeout and repeated attempts.

+        > Note: the same settings are used throughout socket operations; in necessity of specifying different settings for each operation, users may change these values using `Object::SetAttribute()`, which is allowed during ongoing simulations too.

 2. Execution of the external process